Underrout/lunar-monitor/README.md

 - Vipre
 - McAfee
 - Avast
+- Windows Defender (apparently)

 Lunar Monitor will very likely **not** work with older or future Lunar Magic versions, since addresses may move around.
-The Lunar Magic versions I worked off of and tested with are 3.30 and 3.31.
+The Lunar Magic versions I worked off of and tested with are 3.30, 3.31, 3.32 and 3.33.

 ## Building